willyrgf/asterisk/README.roibos-cng.txt

     This includes a noise generator
   - Add SIP negotiation in SDP - done
   - Support CN codec on incoming INVITEs - done
+  - Silence detection and suppression added for SIP calls

 References
 ----------